14islands/14islands-com-v2/app/blog/_posts/2016-06-29-estimation-survey.md

 <div class="js-component-blog-estimation-survey-pie-chart u-margin-both-half estimation-post-pie-chart estimation-post-pie-chart--donut"
      data-labels='[
      	"I simply write an email and send it away",
-     	"I craft a presentation using a software like Keynote", "I give them a call / meet and go over it",
+     	"I craft a presentation using Keynote/Powerpoint",
+     	"I give them a call / meet and go over it",
      	"A Statement of Work (SOW)",
      	"We use Vantage",